MaxProfit/Snake-Server/PROPOSAL.md

 1. November 9th
     - [x] Get a server on a port then connect with another process
 2. November 16th
     - [x] Get two computers to communicate together
     - [x] Parse JSON and output the key:value pair to ensure that it works
+3. November 23rd
     - [x] Write a data format for world data, storing snakes and food locations
     - [x] Write a data format for configuration, one for client, one for server
     - [x] Host the server code on an AWS instance
-3. November 23rd
-    - [ ] Ensure the tickrate of the server is suitable for the game engine
-    - [ ] Write unit tests testing the network, most likely testing localhost
-    - [ ] Create an interface to write and read data from the game engine to net
 4. November 30th
-    - [ ] Get two snakes in the same game together
-    - [ ] Make the snakes conform to the new rules of slitherio
+    - [x] Ensure the tickrate of the server is suitable for the game engine
+    - [x] Write unit tests testing the network, most likely testing localhost
+    - [x] Create an interface to write and read data from the game engine to net
 5. December 7th
-    - [ ] Make the game go beyond the boundaries of the window
-    - [ ] Make a minimap for the game
+    - [x] Get the client for the game written such that movement and graphics work
 6. December 14th
-     - [ ] Clean up the graphics and make some new snake skins
-    - [ ] Have the leaderboard be able to store names associated with score
-    - [ ] Figure out how to unit test something as complex as this
+    - [x] Get the server code setup and working so that the backend logic works
+    - [x] Get two snakes in the same game together